francesco-sodano/AZNames-bicep/README.md

 ## The AzNames Module

-Due to the fact that the names of the resorurces has to be known at compile-time, the only way to have this is to pre-populate an object with all the possible resource names and provide it as parameter to the bicep file deploying the workload.
+Due to the fact that the names of the resources has to be known at compile-time, the only way to have this is to pre-populate an object with all the possible resource names and provide it as parameter to the bicep file deploying the workload.
 Due to this, we need to have a subscription-level deployment as entry-point.

-for this reason, we have the `azure.deploy.bicep` (subscription-level deployment) that includes the `aznames.module.bicep` and pass the output (the object including all the names) to the `workload.bicep` that contains all the required Azure resoruces for the solution.
+for this reason, we have the `azure.deploy.bicep` (subscription-level deployment) that includes the `aznames.module.bicep` and pass the output (the object including all the names) to the `workload.bicep` that contains all the required Azure resources for the solution.

 ### Input Parameters